isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-04-01-post-suratman-markasan-malay-literature-and-social-memory.md

 Aku kehilangan lautku / aku kehilangan bukitku / aku kehilangan diriku.[^12]

-have lost my sea / I have lost my hill / I have lost my self
+I have lost my sea / I have lost my hill / I have lost my self

 The close knit village community is gone.
 Suratman remembers the small village and all its residents; he knows them personally without needing to differentiate between a Malay and Chinese person.
-This is illustrated in “Dalam Perjalanan Masa,” (“With the Passage of Time”):
+This is illustrated in “Dalam Perjalanan Masa,” (With the Passage of Time):

 Ketika aku masih kecil / banyak yang aku tahu / kerana duniaku sesumpit kampungku / peduduknya kuhafal dalam kepala / aku kenal mereka bukan kenal Cina / daun-daun gugur bisa tertangkap mata[^13]

 As a little child / I knew a lot / as my world was as narrow as my village / the villagers were entrenched in my mind / I knew them all, not casually? / falling leaves can be caught by the eye

 Suratman is especially sensitive to junctures in Singapore’s history where social memory is both affirmed and denied.
-In “<i>Balada Seorang Lelaki Di Depan Patung Raffles</i>” (“The Ballad of a Man Before the Statue of Raffles”) Suratman describes a mad man who posed questions before the statue of Sir Stamford Raffles, founder of modern Singapore.
-The insane man who railed at the statue of Raffles can be seen as the representative of the indigenous man who became a victim of colonialism.
+In “Balada Seorang Lelaki Di Depan Patung Raffles” (The Ballad of a Man Before the Statue of Raffles) Suratman describes a mad man who posed questions before the statue of Sir Stamford Raffles, founder of modern Singapore.
+The insane man who railed at the statue of Raffles can be seen as representative of the indigenous man who became a victim of colonialism.
 In another poem, Suratman challenges the dominant historical narrative, reminding the reader that the victims of colonialism are his own people:

 Telah kukatakan seribu kali / kau menipu datukku hidup mati / kau merampas hartanya pupus rakus / kau bagikan kepada kawan lawan / kau dengar Raffles?
 Kau dengar? / seharusnya kau kubawa ke muka pengadilan.[^14]

 I’ve said it a thousand times / you deceived my grandparents totally / you seized their properties till it’s gone, greedily / you gave it away to your friends, enemies / do you hear, Raffles?
 Do you hear? / I should have brought you to face justice

 The questioning of history by this mad man reminds us of the weapons of the weak in their confrontation with the dominant power.
 The fight may be futile, but the sentiment reflects the angst of humiliation and the struggle to resist it.
 The weak may have no power to challenge authority, except with words of affirmation of their dignity and rights.
-Thus the mad man’s curse against the two colonial figures (Raffles and William Farquhar), is the objection to history by the very people who have been denied in history.
+Thus the mad man’s curse on the two colonial figures (Raffles and William Farquhar) is the objection to history by the very people who have been denied in history.

 Dosamu tujuh turunan kusumpah terus / kau membawa Faquhar dan Lord Minto / siasatmu halus.
 Membuka pintu kotaku / pedagang b u r u h p e m i m p i n m e n a m b a h kantung / membangun Temasek menjadi Singapura / masuk sama penipu perompak pembunuh / aku sekarang tinggal tulang dan gigi cuma / kusumpah tujuh turunanmu tanpa tangguh![^15]